rickeyjohnson/handshake/README.md

-# Union
+# Handshake

-Union is a modern finance app designed for couples to manage money—together.
-Whether you're saving for a trip, tracking shared expenses, or building a budget, Union lets you link accounts, set goals, and stay financially aligned without needing a joint bank account.
+Handshake is a modern finance app designed for couples to manage money—together.
+Whether you're saving for a trip, tracking shared expenses, or building a budget, Handshake lets you link accounts, set goals, and stay financially aligned without needing a joint bank account.

-With Union, you can:
+With Handshake, you can:

 - Pair with your partner securely